realA10001986/Lou-s-Cafe-Jukebox/README.md

 The Jukebox supports MQTT protocol versions 3.1.1 and 5.0 for the following features:
 - The Jukebox can remote control music players,
-- The Jukebox can be remote controlled,
+- The Jukebox can be remote controlled.
-- the Jukebox can receive some data from the TCD (time-travel, alarm, night mode)

 ### Remote Mode: Remote control third party MQTT-enabled music player